 - Under current law, the moratorium on the Health Insurance Tax will lapse in 2018 and the tax on health insurance will be reinstated for 2018 at a higher annual level ($14.3 billion).
 The tax on health insurance, however, is not a deductible business expense for federal tax purposes.
 Therefore, insurers must collect $22.0 billion in premiums to generate this $14.3 billion, reflecting the 35% corporate income tax rate.

-- At the national level, $3.16 billion of this new government cost will be borne by the federal government and $2.38 billion directly by the states in 2018.
-The federal government will bear $31.71 billion and the states will bear $23.92 billion due to the HIT over 10 years.
+- At the national level, $2.72 billion of this new government cost will be borne by the federal government and $2.06 billion by the states in 2018.
+The federal government will bear $35.76 billion and the states will bear $26.98 billion of the cost of the HIT over 10 years.
 This is based on an average federal Medicaid matching rate of 57%.
 For our state-by-state estimates, we used the actual federal matching rate for each state.

-- While insurers must collect $22 billion in premiums to pay the $14.3 billion HIT in 2018, the federal government will receive this $14.3 billion, it will ultimately realize a net gain of approximately $11 billion from the HIT in 2018 due to two key offsets: first, the federal government is paying itself in meeting its federal matching rate requirements for Medicaid, and this accounts for a $2.72 billion offset to the total federal revenue received; second, the federal government will incur a tax revenue loss due to the downstream effects of the public-to-private sector cost-shift that result in a decline in taxable wages and salaries.
+- Insurers must collect $22 billion in premiums to pay the $14.3 billion HIT in 2018.
+While the federal government will receive this $14.3 billion, it will ultimately realize a net gain of approximately $11.3 billion from the HIT in 2018 due to two key offsets: first, the federal government is paying itself in meeting its federal matching rate requirements for Medicaid, and this accounts for a $2.72 billion offset to the total federal revenue received; second, the federal government will incur a tax revenue loss due to the downstream effects of the public-to-private sector cost-shift that result in a decline in taxable wages and salaries.
 This accounts for the remainder of the roughly $3 billion in total offsets.

 - States may take a combination of actions in response to higher-than-expected costs (or lower-than-expected revenues), including: 1) a reduction in payments to hospitals, physicians, and other providers; 2) a reduction in optional services under Medicaid; or 3) reductions in spending in other parts of their budgets or increases in taxes.

-- As states reduce payments to hospitals, those hospitals will try to shift that burden onto private payers.
-Our review of published research found estimates of about 20% to about 50% for the proportion of public sector health spending shortfalls that would be shifted to the private sector.
+- As states reduce payments to providers, those providers will try to shift that burden onto private payers.
+Our review of published research found estimates of about 20% to about 50% for the proportion of unexpected public sector higher health spending that would be shifted to the private sector.
 Using these figures, we projected “low” and “high” estimates of the amount of the cost-shift.

-- Under the high cost-shift scenario, the Medicaid premium cost-shift would result in more than 36,500 privately insured individuals losing coverage, with average per capita premium costs rising by $19 and total private sector premiums increasing by $2.66 billion in 2018.
+- Under the high cost-shift scenario, the Medicaid premium cost-shift would result in more than 36,400 privately insured individuals losing coverage, with average per capita premium costs rising by $17 and total private sector premiums increasing by $2.39 billion in 2018.
 The cumulative ten-year increase in private sector premiums would be $31.4 billion.

-- Under the low cost-shift scenario, more than 14,000 privately insured individuals would lose health coverage, average per capita premiums would rise by $7, and total private sector premiums would increase by $1.06 billion in 2018.
+- Under the low cost-shift scenario, more than 14,500 privately insured individuals would lose health coverage, average per capita premiums would rise by $7, and total private sector premiums would increase by nearly $1 billion in 2018.
 The cumulative ten-year increase in private sector premiums is estimated at more than $12.5 billion.

 - After presenting our national estimates, we present state-by-state results for states with active Medicaid managed care programs at the time of this analysis.